Who's accountable when healthcare AI makes a mistake?

 Consider these failure modes that traditional monitoring misses:

 Healthcare AI falls under the EU AI Act's "high-risk" category.
-Requirements take effect August 2026, now months away3:
+Requirements take effect 2 December 2027 under the Digital Omnibus3:

 Beyond compliance: How do you give doctors confidence while maintaining efficiency?